EtherCAT in Use in high-end Medical Application

 Inside the console controller there is an EtherCAT slave interface board together with the EtherCAT Slave Stack.
 The ECS-PCIe/FPGA in use is a FPGA based board with PCI Express interface and integrated DMA controller to transfer the process data to the main processor directly in the working memory.
 Since the EtherCAT Slave Stack was also available for QNX, the customer was able to obtain hardware and software from only one supplier.

 Rob Surgical found access to the EtherCAT software by esd via the EtherCAT Master Stack and the EtherCAT Workbench for Windows.
 At the beginning of a development the EtherCAT Workbench offers many helpful functions for start-up and debugging of EtherCAT systems.
 In the progress of the development by Rob Surgical the shift to QNX followed, which required only a small porting effort due to the common API of the EtherCAT Master Stack among all operating systems.
 Due to the positive experience with QNX involving the EtherCAT Master Stack, the slave side connection was also to be realized with QNX.
 Thus, the need for an EtherCAT slave for QNX evolved.
 The requirement was satisfied by providing an EtherCAT Slave Stack ported to QNX as a driver for the ECS PCIe/FPGA.

-EtherCAT in Use in high-end Medical Application Complete user report on EtherCAT in use in high-end medical application (PDF) 833 KB
+EtherCAT in Use in high-end Medical Application Full user report on EtherCAT in high-end medical application (PDF) 833 KB